 Students in the School of Design and Production are expected to achieve and maintain a mandated minimum Grade Point Average (GPA) in liberal arts and arts courses.
-Failure to achieve and/or maintain these minimum GPAs will result in placement on probation and are subject to in non-continuation in the program.
+Failure to achieve and/or maintain these minimum GPAs will result in placement on probation and be subject to non-continuation in the program.
 Specific information about minimum GPA requirements, probation and non-continuation is available in the Institutional Policies Section of the Bulletin